llancruzz/time-quiz/README.md

   * Under the GitHub Pages from the source section drop-down menu, select the master branch.
   * One the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

- The live link can be found here - [The Quiz Time Live Site](#)
+ The live link can be found here - [The Quiz Time Live Site](https://llancruzz.github.io/time-quiz/)

  ## Credits
  ### Content
-  * The text for all pages was created by myself.
+  * The logic for all quizzes was created by myself.
   * The reference material on HTML and CSS provided by [w3schools.com](https://www.w3schools.com/) was utilised to implement flexbox and as general reference material for other areas.
   * The logo for footer I used for this project were take from [Font Awesome](https://fontawesome.com/).
+  * The materials and ideas utilized in order to create Toogle Theme was found a couple of videos by [Youtube](https://www.youtube.com/).

  ### Media
-  * The images used for hero image on Home Page and Gallery Page were taken by Alan Cruz (myself) and a couple friends.
-All the images were authorized to be made available in this project by friends.
   * The Favicon, links and meta code were generated by [favicon.io](https://favicon.io/).